 Poe’s poem ‘Romance’ talks about the various level of inspiration the poet received from ‘romance’.
 The poet compares ‘Romance’ with two birds of totally different kind and nature.
 In the first part, ‘Romance’ is compared to a Paroquet (parakeet).
 He says that it taught him the alphabet in the wildwood, when he was still a child.
 At the same time, in the second stanza, the writer is older and the tone immediately changes when the condor is mentioned.
 This giant scary bird shakes the heavens and thunders by.
 The writer has no time for unimportant businesses, because, he knows that the condor is there, following him.
 The presence of the condor keeps him in control from whiling away his time on unimportant things.
 And even when he finds some free time, he can’t spend it on the forbidden things, because his heart would feel it to be a crime.

 Analysis of Romance

 Edgar Allan Poe’s “Romance” is a poem of twenty-one lines, divided into two stanzas.
 Within the limitation of words, the poet reminisces what romance has done to him.
 The romance he talks about here is not the love shared by the beloved but a strange sense of commitment between a writer and his words.
 Initially, in the first stanza, he presents the innocent nature of romance in the early period.
-But with the volta (a pause used by poets, that indicates the change in the mood or perspective) romance turns out to be ‘condor’ which is kind of aggressive by nature.
+But with the volta (verse.
+These breaks can be towards the beginning, middle, or the end of a line.mood or perspective) romance turns out to be ‘condor’ which is kind of aggressive by nature.